DubFather/DubFather/README.md

 - 👋 Hi, I’m @DubFather
 - 👀 I’m interested in ...
 Gaming, Gym, Rugby.
 - 🌱 I’m currently learning ...
-BCAD
+BCAD IT
 - 💞️ I’m looking to collaborate on ...
 Hewp
 - 📫 How to reach me ...
 Don't
 - 😄 Pronouns: ...
 Nick/Her